Signs and Symptoms

 Inflammation of the lung tissues also can occur.

-Patients with DM can have some inflammation of the blood vessels of the intestinal tract, eyes and kidneys, and these organs can be damaged as a result.
+Patients with dermatomyositis can have some inflammation of the blood vessels of the intestinal tract, eyes and kidneys, and these organs can be damaged as a result.